-The allocations for these projects were approved by the City Council after holding three public hearings on the 2022 city budget in late 2021.
-The budget recommendations contained in the 2022 city budget reflect estimated HUD entitlement grants and program income to be received.
+The allocations for these projects were approved by the City Council after holding three public hearings on the 2023 city budget in late 2022.
+The budget recommendations contained in the 2023 city budget reflect estimated HUD entitlement grants and program income to be received.
 The allocations reflect the needs, strategies and goals as outlined in this document.
-Subsequent to adoption of the budget the City received official entitlement grant awards from HUD in May 2022.
-The City realized a lower CDBG and ESG award than estimated and an increase to the estimated HOME and HOPWA awards.